bsmg/beat-saber-community-wiki/beginners-guide.md

 ## Beat Saver
 [Beat Saver](https://www.beatsaver.com) is the central repository that holds nearly all custom songs/maps for Beat Saber.
-You can manually place the zip files downloaded from Beat Saver into the `CustomSongs` folder in your Beat Saber directory, use the In-Game Downloader Plugin, or use the OneClick Install button if you're using the [ModSaber Installer](https://www.modsaber.org/).
+You can manually place the zip files downloaded from Beat Saver into the `CustomSongs` folder in your Beat Saber directory, use the In-Game Downloader Plugin, or use the OneClick Install button if you're using the [BeatSaber Mod Manager](https://github.com/beat-saber-modding-group/BeatSaberModInstaller/releases/latest).

 There are a couple more resources to help you find songs over in the [FAQ](faq#more-songs)